National Place Building: 1978–1985: Development and opening

-The first phase of 53 stores opened on May 14, 1984, and was developed by The Rouse Co.
+The first phase included 53 stores.
 The 71000 sqft retail complex was hailed as "part of a very important renaissance of downtown Washington."
 The Shops opened concurrently with a new 774-room JW Marriott Hotel (the first in that chain), and refurbished National Theater and National Press Building.

 Melart Jewelers and Sight and Sound Electronics were part of the first phase located in the JW Marriott lobby.